 Other areas of counselling I deal with

 Young adults and students (18+)

 During the pandemic my current counselling method is remote counselling.
 We can find the most suitable, recommended approach for you.

 Current special offer for remote (video or voice call/telephone) counselling 50-55 minutes - standard remote counselling: £35

 Concessionary remote counselling (students, trainee counsellors, retired, not in work): £25

 [Face to face counselling 50-55 minutes: Standard fee: £45.
 Student, trainee counsellors, retired, not in work concessionary fee: £30]

 Concessions offered for

-I offer a reduced fee for students, not in work and retired clients.
+I offer a much reduced fee for students, not in work and retired clients to make counselling affordable.
 Please see fees section.
 There can be some adjustment in concession rate from £25-30 depending on circumstances, £25 for really struggling.

 I can provide weekly or fortnightly sessions.
 Fortnightly are best after at least 5 weekly sessions to get the counselling started and these may not be helpful for all clients.
 Happy to discuss your preferences with you to find the best approach.